Causal Transfer in Medical Image Analysis

 However, most causal models are complex and opaque, which undermines transparency and trust in clinical decision-making.
 Models can also perpetuate existing healthcare disparities if they are trained on biased datasets; thus, fairness and equity must be well considered in the data.

-It also raises important questions regarding consent and privacy in the use of patient data for the development of these models.
+It also raises important questions regarding consent and privacy in the use of patient data to develop these models.
 Therefore, the creation of an ethical framework governing the responsible and transparent handling of patient data by these systems is essential.

 It would also be relevant to consider the impact of CTL models on clinician judgment and patient interactions.
 Increased reliance on algorithmic decision-making may weaken the clinician-patient relationship and ultimately shake the public's trust in medical professionals.
 Thus, finding an appropriate balance between the use of advanced AI models and transparent oversight in clinical practice is instrumental in delivering effective and ethical healthcare.